brittpinder/ios-reference/swift/structs-vs-classes/README.md

 print(dog.name) // "Jango"
 print(otherDog.name) // "Jango"
 ```

+This is because `dog` is a *reference* type.
+When the variable `otherDog` is created and assigned to `dog`, a copy of the *reference* is made rather than the value.
+Both `dog` and `otherDog` are now referencing the same object instance, so any changes made to the value of that instance will be reflected in both variables.

 You can compare two variables using the identity operators `===` and `!==` to see if they are referencing the same class instance:

 ```swift